wigdanmoharram/CIS25_Fall2025--/README.md

 - Deposit funds
 - Make purchases
 - View the current balance
-- Save all transactions to a file called `transactions.txt`
+- Save all transactions to a file

 How to run the program: